openmindednewby/cSharpInterviewPrep/notes/sub-notes/NET Generational Garbage Collection (GC) Deep Dive.md

 Would you like me to show you a **diagram of the generational heap** — with arrows showing object lifecycles (Gen0→Gen1→Gen2→LOH) and what happens during collections?
 It’s one of the best ways to visualize promotions and GC compaction.

+---

+## Questions & Answers

+**Q: Why does .NET use a generational GC design?**

+A: Because most objects die young.
+Generational collection optimizes for this by collecting Gen0 frequently (cheap) and Gen2 rarely, reducing pause times.

+**Q: What triggers promotion between generations?**

+A: Surviving a collection promotes objects to the next generation.
+Gen0 survivors go to Gen1; Gen1 survivors go to Gen2.
+LOH allocations skip to a separate heap.

+**Q: When do Gen2 collections occur?**

+A: When Gen2 fills, system memory pressure rises, or you force a full GC.
+They’re expensive, so minimizing promotions reduces their frequency.

+**Q: How does the LOH differ from the SOH?**

+A: LOH holds objects ≥85 KB, isn’t compacted by default, and is only collected during Gen2 GCs.
+Excessive LOH allocations cause fragmentation and long pauses.

+**Q: How can you keep objects in Gen0?**

+A: Reduce lifetimes (e.g., avoid caching everything), reuse buffers, and design streaming pipelines where data lives briefly before being discarded.

+**Q: What’s the role of pinned objects?**

+A: Pins prevent the GC from moving objects during compaction, potentially fragmenting memory.
+Pin sparingly and for short durations.

+**Q: How do you monitor generational activity?**

+A: Use `dotnet-counters`, PerfView, or EventPipe to track Gen0/1/2 counts, induced vs background collections, and % time in GC.

+**Q: Why avoid manual `GC.Collect()`?**

+A: It forces full collections, negating the GC’s adaptive heuristics and causing unnecessary pauses.
+Let the runtime decide except for diagnostic scenarios.

+**Q: How do spans/pools interact with GC generations?**

+A: They reduce allocations, keeping more work in Gen0 or on the stack, preventing promotions and LOH allocations.

+**Q: How do you explain generational GC quickly to interviewers?**

+A: Emphasize the generational hypothesis, heap layout, promotion rules, LOH behavior, and how allocation discipline keeps the GC efficient.